-Since that time, we have circled back every other year to hold dozens of additional farmer and rancher listening sessions across Oregon.
+Since that time, we have circled back every other year to hold dozens of additional Farmer and Rancher Listening Sessions across Oregon.
 This recurring opportunity for input has ensured that our policy objectives have stayed up to date and current.
 Periodically, we use this input to update the ARA.
-The most recent round of listening sessions occurred in 2014, and we republished the ARA in early 2015 to reflect past accomplishments and emerging issues.
+In 2018, we held 19 Farmer and Rancher Listening Sessions across the state and heard from over 200 producers.
+You can read the final report here!

 Meat & Poultry